COSC-310-Group-13/Assignment-3/README.md

 Calm Bot: Depression can sometimes be overwhelming, just know that you are not alone.

 It recognized the depressioning is the same as depression and responded correctly.

+Sentiment: Using the sentiment analysis tutorial for Python from https://do.co/3tPTa2w I analysed the quotes we had from A2 and categorized them using the sentiment model based on negative or positive sentiments and put them in according text files.
+After that it was implemented in the ChatBot's botResponse function to classify the sentiment of the user's input and based on whether it was positive or negative, it would output the most similar quote to the user's input from the available responses.

+Example:
+You: i am unhappy
+*internally calm bot recognizes this as a negative sentiment statement* Calm Bot: I am here to help you get better.